nlmixr2/monolix2rx/README.md

         `nlmixr2lib`).

-      - Please do not request direct translations of models from Monolix to our tool `nlmixr2lib`; these requests will be rejected.
+      - Please do not request direct translations of models from Monolix to our library `nlmixr2lib`; these requests will be rejected.

-If you want the model library as text files, you may be able to reach out to lixoft and ask if they will provide them to you.
+If you want the model library as text files, you may be able to reach out to Lixoft and ask if they will provide them to you.

-My biggest concern with this a monolith model library is approach is submitting Monolix models from the model library to regulatory bodies including models with the model library.
+My biggest concern with this a approach is submitting Monolix models from the model library to regulatory bodies.
 For the regulators to be able to truly see the models they have to have a working copy Monolix.
-If they do not, the model they are using is a black box.
-I believe that many regions this is true.
+If they do not, the model is a black box.

 For that reason, I believe best practice when submitting to a regulatory body is to make the model available by making some change to the model and saving it to a final location.
 That way the regulators can see the model.

-This approach also allows the model to be translated to rxode2.
+This approach also allows the model to be translated to `rxode2`.

 # Note on testing